OgShadoww/ARM64/README.md

 # ARM64 Assembly Learning Journey

-This repository documents my path of mastering AArch64 (ARMv8-A) assembly.
+This repository documents my path of mastering AArch64 (ARMv8-A) assembly for MacOS M series.
 I focus on writing pure assembly first, then integrating it with C to build a minimal libc.

 ## Structure